Appeals court upholds Apple’s control of iPhone app store

 One of the three appeals court judges, Sidney R. Thomas, differed with the two other judges, Milan D. Smith Jr. and Michael J. McShane, on some legal issues that he believed should have been sent back to Gonzalez Rogers for further review.

-Apple hailed the appeal court decision as further evidence that the iPhone app store “continues to promote competition, drive innovation, and expand opportunity.”
+Apple hailed the appeals court’s decision as further evidence that the iPhone app store “continues to promote competition, drive innovation, and expand opportunity.”

-Epic Games didn’t immediately respond for a request for comment.
+In a tweet, Epic’s Sweeney affirmed Apple’s appeals court triumph and then followed up with another tweet saying the company is “working on next steps,” without elaborating.
 The Cary, North Carolina, company could still ask for a review before a larger panel of Ninth Circuit judges or file an appeal with the U.S. Supreme Court.

 Monday’s Ninth Circuit decision wasn’t an across-the-board victory for Apple, raising the potential that it might also pursue an additional appeal.